awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/spot_resilience.md

 #### Challenges
 * What other Spot allocation strategy can you choose, would it be suitable for this workload? if not, when will you use it?\
-Hint: read or skim through the following [article] (https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/)
+Hint: read through the following [article] (https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/)

 {{%expand "Click here for the answer" %}}
 If you have workloads that are not stateless and fault-tolerant like the Web application that you deployed in this workshop, you can use the capacity-optimized allocation strategy, in order to instruct the ASG to launch instances in the capacity pools which are least likely to be interrupted.
 {{% /expand %}}

 * By default, a Target Group linked to an Application Load Balancer distributes the requests across its registered instances using a Round Robin load balancing algorithm.
-Is there anything you could do to spread the load more evenly if you have backend instances from different instance families that may have slight differences on processing power?
+Is there anything you could do to spread the load more efficiently if you have backend instances from different instance families that may have slight differences on processing power?
 Take a look at [this](https://aws.amazon.com/about-aws/whats-new/2019/11/application-load-balancer-now-supports-least-outstanding-requests-algorithm-for-load-balancing-requests/) article.

 {{%expand "Click here for the answer" %}}
 If your web application is sensitive to differences in processing power of different instance types you can use the Least Outstanding Requests load balancing algorithm.
 With this algorithm, as the new request comes in, the load balancer will send it to the target with least number of outstanding requests.
 Targets processing long-standing requests or having lower processing capabilities are not burdened with more requests and the load is evenly spread across targets.
 This also helps the new targets to effectively take load off of overloaded targets.
 You can configure the routing algorithm on the [Target Group section](https://console.aws.amazon.com/ec2/v2/home?#TargetGroups:sort=targetGroupName) within the EC2 console selecting your target group and clicking *Actions* -> *Edit Attributes*